collindutrow/ssh-user32relay/README.md

 - Optionally disables logging when started with `--no-log`.
 - Truncates `run.txt` after reading or if larger than 1 MiB.

+Commands in the user queue are never run elevated, commands in the system queue are always run elevated.

 ### `gstart.exe`

 - Builds a single launch record from the caller’s arguments: